Smart System Manager

 Disable Maintenance Mode

 Run the following command to disable maintenance mode and restore normal operation.
-When maintenance mode is disabled, Smart System Manager performs a soft restart, runs a BGP graceful restart, and brings the MLAG port link back up.
+When maintenance mode is off, Smart System Manager performs a soft restart, runs a BGP graceful restart, and brings the MLAG port link back up.

 switchd maintains full capability.